IHIHIKI/tronmask-extension/USER_AGREEMENT.md

 ### 5.5 Volatility of Crypto Currencies

-You understand that Ethereum and other blockchain technologies and associated currencies or tokens are highly volatile due to many factors including but not limited to adoption, speculation, technology and security risks.
-You also acknowledge that the cost of transacting on such technologies is variable and may increase at any time causing impact to any activities taking place on the Ethereum blockchain.
+You understand that Tron and other blockchain technologies and associated currencies or tokens are highly volatile due to many factors including but not limited to adoption, speculation, technology and security risks.
+You also acknowledge that the cost of transacting on such technologies is variable and may increase at any time causing impact to any activities taking place on the Tron blockchain.
 You acknowledge these risks and represent that TronMask cannot be held liable for such fluctuations or increased costs.

 ### 5.6 Application Security

-You acknowledge that Ethereum applications are code subject to flaws and acknowledge that you are solely responsible for evaluating any code provided by the Services or Content and the trustworthiness of any third-party websites, products, smart-contracts, or Content you access or use through the Service.
-You further expressly acknowledge and represent that Ethereum applications can be written maliciously or negligently, that TronMask cannot be held liable for your interaction with such applications and that such applications may cause the loss of property or even identity.
+You acknowledge that Tron applications are code subject to flaws and acknowledge that you are solely responsible for evaluating any code provided by the Services or Content and the trustworthiness of any third-party websites, products, smart-contracts, or Content you access or use through the Service.
+You further expressly acknowledge and represent that Tron applications can be written maliciously or negligently, that TronMask cannot be held liable for your interaction with such applications and that such applications may cause the loss of property or even identity.
 This warning and others later provided by TronMask in no way evidence or represent an on-going duty to alert you to all of the potential risks of utilizing the Service or Content.

 ## 6. Indemnity